 It was 2:30 in the afternoon when I stepped out of the transfer car and into the Marion County Jailhouse.
 I was tired and my shoulders ached from the wrist shackles keeping my arms in one position.
 I was happy to be un-cuffed and put into the little holding cell before being booked in.
 As I sat in the side room, I contemplated what might take place, how long I would be there, and how I would be treated.

 After 15 minutes, I heard someone ask to watch T.V.
 When he was told, “No,” he started kicking his door loudly.
-When the officers went to his door and asked him what the problem was.
-He said that the officers on the previous shift had promised to let him stay out all day to watch T.V.
+When the officers went to his door and asked him what the problem was he said that the officers on the previous shift had promised to let him stay out all day to watch T.V.
 The officer in charge told him that they were booking people in and that he had blown any chance to watch T.V. because he kicked his door.
 The officer then told him, “Back up and submit to restraints.”
-The prisoner refused to “cuff up” and continued to rant and rave, so the officer sprayed pepper spray into his cell.
+He refused to “cuff up” and continued to rant and rave, so the officer sprayed pepper spray into his cell.

-A few seconds after the prisoner was sprayed, he started gagging, spitting, and yelling that he could not breathe, to which officer replied, “It sounds like you are breathing just fine.”
+A few seconds after it was sprayed, he started gagging, spitting, and yelling that he could not breathe, to which officer replied, “It sounds like you are breathing just fine.”

 When this all happened I got on my bunk in the holding cell, sat in the half lotus position, and started chanting the Medicine Buddha mantra in hopes of helping this individual who was clearly in distress.
 I figured that sending him some good vibes and healing thoughts could not hurt.
 Unfortunately this man was in his own personal hell realm, and he continued to act out, yell, and put up a resistance.
 So the guards strapped him in a restraint chair.